yogiadi/awsprojectslist/README.md

 10. Remotely Run Commands on an EC2 Instance With AWS Systems Manager

 11. Launch a Windows Virtual Machine in Amazon Lightsail

+12. Launch and configure a WordPress instance with Amazon Lightsail